-The survey tool was designed to be administered as a mailed questionnaire with the opportunity for participants to complete an internet-based version.
+The survey tool was designed to be administered as a mailed questionnaire with the option for participants to complete an internet-based version.
 We opted for a short-format questionnaire (8 questions) with the goal of achieving a high response rate, accepting the trade-off of accumulating limited specific data (Supplemental Figure S1; https://doi.org/10.3168/jds.20XX-XXXXX).
 Questions were crafted using the fewest words necessary, using terms assumed to be understood by dairy farmers, and limited in scope to avoid the need for a respondent to seek other sources of information such as farm records.
 Multiple question types were used, e.g., open “fill-in-the-blank” questions on number of lactating cows, years of farming experience and breed(s) of cattle, and closed multiple choice questions on winter housing type, bedding material use and milk somatic cell count testing frequency.
 A third option “other, fill-in-the-blank” was included for multiple choice questions on housing and bedding types because we anticipated a possible range of responses beyond the categorical choices we provided.

 The survey tool began with a statement informing participants of confidentiality and introduced the goals of the study and the URL address of the web survey version (Supplemental materials S1).
 Personal identifiable information was limited to farm name and location.
 This information was included to identify and eliminate duplication of results across the three administration methods (e.g., if a farm completed both the mailed and internet-based versions).
 The assurance of confidentiality was reiterated at the end of the question section, just before a boxed section that asked for contact information for the farm.
 The questionnaire was pre-tested for clarity with members of the research team not involved in the initial question design and with the herd managers of the conventionally-managed University of Vermont dairy research herd.